 - Crisps or popcorn

-- Chocolate or chocolate spread
+- Chocolate or anything containing chocolate.

 - Sweets, lollipops, Fruit Winders, etc.